-He filmed two music videos for Missing Sibling: “Always” and “Mary’s Rashers.”
+I directed and shot two music videos for Missing Sibling: “Always” and “Mary’s Rashers.”

-He has co-hosted three podcasts: the Fort Worth news, issues, and art discussion shows Hello Panther and West and Clear, and the Dallas/Fort Worth and national urbanism discussion show The Urbanology Show.
+I co-hosted three podcasts: the Fort Worth news, issues, and art discussion shows Hello Panther and West and Clear, and the Dallas/Fort Worth and national urbanism discussion show The Urbanology Show.